 If it’s a low impact lung busting workout that you’re after, then get on your bike and ride.
 Your legs will be seriously challenged, and add in some hills to your journey to really get your glutes involved too.
 Cycling is kind on your joints, so it’s great for those with knee issues and will provide an aerobic alternative to hitting the running trail.

-You may feel that a casual stroll through the hills won’t do much for your waistline, but for calorie burning potential, taking a hike is right up there.
+You may feel that a casual stroll through the hills won’t do much for your waistline, but for calorie burning potential taking a hike is right up there.
 Sure, the figures per hour aren’t the highest and you’re not going to win any competitions for being the gnarliest of calorie burners, but the beauty of hiking is that you can do it for hours without feeling like you’re taking on Everest.
-So a big 6 hour hike could leave you short of up to 2940 calories!
+A big 6 hour hike could leave you short of up to 2940 calories!
 Now that’s worth getting outside for if nothing else.
 Get your hiking boots on and get walking!

 You’d be forgiven for thinking that the only one burning calories on a casual canter in the countryside is your four-legged friend.
 But not so.
 Not to take the glory away from animal horse-power, but simply staying upright on a moving horse takes some work, let alone actively riding the thing.
 Your inner thighs and glutes will do the brunt of the work, as well as pretty much every muscle in your core.